pnlbwh/mri2mrs/README.md

 ./env.sh
 ```

-3. From `miniconda3` installation during building pnlpipe, you should have `pip`
-avaialable on your path.
-Now, install the plumbum package using pip:

-`pip install plumbum`

-4. Install MATLAB (it requires a license).
+3. Install MATLAB (it requires a license).
 An instruction for installing MATLAB on linux is
 available [here](https://xunyunliu.github.io/post/install_matlab/).

-5. Now that all the dependencies are solved, you can clone the `mri2mrs` repository and
+4. Now that all the dependencies are solved, you can clone the `mri2mrs` repository and
 start using it.

 ```